 Fairclough (2003, 2012) defines "discourses" as "ways of representing aspects of the world", common and relatively stable attitudes, communicated via language or semiosis, which affect social behaviours (2003, p.
 124).
 His definition of discourse has three aspects.
 The first is "action": acting and interacting through speaking, writing and other modes, we use different genres to interact with others, according to accepted social practices.
 The second aspect is "representation" which operates on two levels: differing representations of reality, or collective ways of thinking are represented in large scale "discourses" (countable).
-Large scale discourses are instantiated through language in use, or "discourse, i.e. in choices about actions, representation and identities, are regulated by larger scale recognisable socially patterned "discourses".
+Large scale discourses are instantiated through language in use, or "discourse" (uncountable).
+The third aspect is identity: individual semiotic representation of discourse, i.e. in choices about actions, representation and identities, are regulated by larger scale recognisable socially patterned "discourses".
 Fairclough calls this use of certain discourses along with certain behaviours "style" (2003, p.
 26).

-Networks of practices can be viewed through what Fairclough terms "the order
+Networks of practices can be viewed through what Fairclough terms "the order of discourse" (2000, 2003):

 An order of discourse is a network of social practices in its language aspect.
-The elements of orders of discourse are not things like nouns and sentences (elements of linguistic structures), but discourses, genres and styles ...These elements select certain possibilities defined by languages and exclude others-they control linguistic variability for particular areas of social life.
+The elements of orders of discourse are not things like nouns and sentences (elements of linguistic structures), but discourses, genres and styles ...
+These elements select certain possibilities defined by languages and exclude others-they control linguistic variability for particular areas of social life.
 So orders of discourse can be seen as the social organization and control of linguistic variation (Fairclough, 2003, p.
 24).